developer-onizuka/Ingress_gateway/README.md

 # Ingress_gateway

-This repogitory is summary  the blog at the URL below:
+This repogitory is a summary of the blog at the URL below:
 - https://medium.com/@zhaohuabing/which-one-is-the-right-choice-for-the-ingress-gateway-of-your-service-mesh-21a280d4a29c

 |  | Function | Pros | Cons |